-Your app is the same.
-As soon as it goes live, your responsibility shifts from developing your app to maintaining it.
+Your app needs are the same.
+As soon as your mobile application goes live, your responsibility shifts from developing your app to maintaining it.

 Investing in long-term maintenance saves your app from becoming obsolete.
 Just like with any other technology, all the external and internal factors tied to your app change over time.
 And if your app doesn’t keep up, sooner or later it will crash and burn, and eventually get kicked out of the scene.

-This article will tell you the benefits of mobile app maintenance, along with tips on how to maximize the success of your app by taking care of it over a long period of time.
+This article will tell you the benefits of mobile app maintenance, along with tips on how to maximize the success of your app by taking care of it over a long period of time with corrective maintenance.

 We will also break down the costs that come with maintaining your app, so you know exactly what you’re signing up for.

 - The Benefits of App Maintenance

 - Best Practices for Long-Term App Maintenance

 Hire a mobile app development company to assist with all of your app upgrades.

 The Benefits Of App Maintenance